Gustav Tafel: Biography

 The regiment arrived in Nashville on May 4, and four weeks later took up guard duty along the Louisville & Nashville Railroad, from Nashville north to the Kentucky border, operating out of Gallatin, Tennessee.
 At this time the unit had been formally assigned to the Third Brigade, Second Division, Reserve Corps, Army of the Cumberland.
 The guerrillas of the area suffered so consistently from the ambuscade tactics of the 106th that their leader, Captain Ellis Harper, offered a reward for Tafel's head.
 Harper's band was badly mauled on December 4, 1863, at Dry Fork in Sumner County, Tennessee, Harper himself escaping.

 The growing skill and hardened reputation of the 106th Ohio under Tafel's leadership caused it to be reassigned to the garrison of Bridgeport, Alabama, on May 4, 1864, where it quickly displayed its refined "scouting" abilities in hounding the local guerrilla band of Rebel Captain Caperton throughout the Racoon Mountains.
 Caperton was killed by mounted scouts of the 106th on June 10.
 In October 1864, the 106th was finally recruited up to its full strength, officially attaining the status of a full, volunteer regiment.

 Tafel and the 106th Ohio became cut off from all communication for a four weeks with Thomas's main army at Nashville when Confederate Lt.
 Gen. John B. Hood brought what was left of the Army of Tennessee back into Tennessee that same winter.
 In January 1865 the 106th fought one of its last actions of the war at Mud Creek, Tennessee, encountering a portion of the Rebel cavalry forces under Brig.
 Gen. Hylan B. Lyon.
 In June, the regiment was ordered back to Nashville for muster out, which occurred on June 29, 1865.
 Tafel's commission was never upgraded to that of a full colonel.

 Tafel was a Democrat in his political views, and served three years as mayor of Cincinnati around the start of the 20th century.
 He died in Cincinnati and is buried in Spring Grove Cemetery.

+Elected as a reform candidate against the "Boss" system of George B. Cox, he championed civil service reform and the implementation of a merit system for city employees to curb political patronage.
+Throughout his life, he remained active in the Deutscher Pionier-Verein von Cincinnati, contributing numerous historical articles documenting the German-American experience.
+He died in Cincinnati and is buried in Spring Grove Cemetery.
+His daughter Marguerite (1891–1996) lived to the age of 105.